Archaeology Day at the Deering Estate

 Children will discover how Archaeologists investigate ancient life by uncovering artifacts and eco-facts in our demonstration archaeological site.
 They will use their scientific and critical thinking skills to determine how these artifacts were made and what they were used for.
 (30 minutes)

-Go on a walking tour of the Estate's natural areas and visit the Tequesta burial mound.
-Participants will learn about the Tequesta civilization that roamed our site a few thousand years ago.
+Go on a walking tour of the Estate's natural areas by using the Tequesta ancient footpath.
+Participants will learn about the Tequesta civilization that roamed our site thousands of years ago.
 (1.5 hours)

 About the Deering Estate

 The Deering Estate preserves the 1920s era Miami estate of Charles Deering, Chicago industrialist, early preservationist, environmentalist, art collector, philanthropist and first chairman of the International Harvester Company.
-Nestled along the coast in South Dade, the Deering Estate is a 21st century house museum, cultural and ecological field station, and a national landmark listed on the National Register of Historic Places, owned by the State of Florida and managed by Miami-Dade County Parks, Recreation and Open Spaces Department.
+The Deering Estate is a 21st century house museum, cultural and ecological field station, and a national landmark listed on the National Register of Historic Places, owned by the State of Florida and managed by Miami-Dade County Parks, Recreation and Open Spaces Department.
 From canoe tours to bird walks, and guided museum and natural areas tours, the Deering Estate has diverse activities for the whole family to enjoy!
 The Deering Estate is located at 16701 SW 72nd Ave. in Miami.